Ready for some awesome hacks that’ll teach you how to finally get the raise you deserve and finally increase your salary? All of this, risk-free!

 Asking for a meeting also shows your boss that you are serious about it.

 If they are busy people (and most managers are), just drop them a line to ask when they have some time to discuss your performance.

-The best time to get a raise: timing is everything!
+When to ask for a raise: timing is everything!

 But when should you do it?
 Believe it or not, there are good and bad times to ask for a raise!

-If the company is expanding: if your company has just landed a big contract, is opening a new department or has more work than usual, they’ll really need your experience.
-You can help training junior employers, manage a bigger project, bring in more sales.
-Now it’s the time to go for the money!
+If your company has just landed a big contract, is opening a new department or has more work than usual, they’ll really need your experience.
+You can help training junior co-workers, manage a bigger project, bring in more sales.
+Now it’s time to go for the money!

 The best day and time to ask for a raise